Why chatbots are bad, and how to make them better

 Think about how you approach customer service when you have a problem.
 Are you someone who looks to jump on the phone at the first opportunity?
 Or are you someone who looks around online for the answer first, only using the phone as a last resort?

-Whichever camp you fit into, most traditional chatbots are no good.
+Whichever camp you fit into, most chatbots are no good.
+They lack sufficient conversational intelligence and natural language processing capabilities, making them ineffective at handling nuanced or complex inquiries.
 If you want to talk to an agent, they get in the way.
 If you’ve been searching the website for the answer, the chances are you would have found the answer.

 We’ve labelled these as “early” but the truth is lots of them are still around.